How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 • betamethasone – Rederm, Daivobet;

-Means based on zinc pyrithione, Zinocap, Skin-cap, and tar-based - Picladol will help to cure psoriasis on the face.
+Products based on zinc pyrithione - Zinocap, Skin-cap, and tar-based - Picladol - will help cure psoriasis on the face.
 These drugs have a good exfoliating effect, improve the condition of the skin and promote the healing of microcracks.
-If it was not possible to cure psoriasis on the hands forever, and the patient developed nail psoriasis, which spread from the hands, then here you need to select local remedies for treating the nail plates.
-To cure nails from psoriasis will help a special varnish Clobetasol.
+If it was not possible to cure psoriasis on the hands forever, and the patient developed nail psoriasis that spread from the hands, then local remedies for treating the nail plates need to be selected.
+A special varnish Clobetasol will help cure nails from psoriasis.

 • hydrating agents;